-Members of the British Toy and Hobby Association sign a Code of Practice every year which requires them to undertake that all advertising of toy and hobby products, in whatever form, is legal, decent, honest and truthful.
-It must conform with both the BCAP Code (The UK Code of Broadcast Advertising), the CAP Code (UK Code of Non-Broadcast Advertising, Sales Promotion and Direct Marketing) and the Advertising Association’s Principle on Under 16s Peer to Peer Marketing;
+Responsible marketing to families is an important part of the work of a toy manufacturer.
+That’s why our members sign our annual Code of Practice to ensure that all marketing and advertising of toys is responsible, legal, decent, honest and truthful.
+They must abide by the BCAP Code (The UK Code of Broadcast Advertising) and the CAP Code (UK Code of Non-Broadcast Advertising, Sales Promotion and Direct Marketing).

-The UK toy industry has successfully self-regulated itself for many years.
-Members of the BTHA are committed to ethically marketing their products with children’s welfare in mind.
-Responsible self-regulation allows industry to move quickly to adopt best practice when new media or technology becomes available.
-The BTHA believes in promoting this best practice to members, promoting available tools for the industry to responsibly self-regulate marketing campaigns, and updates its own codes and guidelines to reflect new media and techniques when necessary.
+The UK toy industry is self-regulating and allows the industry to move quickly to adopt best practice when new media or technology becomes available.
+We ask in our annual declaration from members that where regulation does not already exist, that they apply the spirit of existing codes to new media.
+We promote best practice to members, promote the available tools for the industry to responsibly self-regulate marketing campaigns, and update our own codes and guidelines to reflect new media and technologies.